Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 } InclusionProof;
 ~~~

-Each `NodeValue` is a uniform size, computed by passing the relevent `LogLeaf`
+Each `NodeValue` is a uniform size, computed by passing the relevant `LogLeaf`
 or `LogParent` structures through the `nodeValue` function in
 {{crypto-log-tree}}.
 Finally, the contents of the `elements` array is kept in
 left-to-right order: if a node is present in the root's left subtree, its value